Triumph Stag V8 (Automatic)

 A classic 1970’s 4-seater convertible that will effortlessly take you topless through coastal roads and country lanes, with an easy to erect hood for the occasional shower or summer cloudburst.

 - 2997cc developing 145 BHP

 - 4-seater (2+2) with seatbelts front & rear

 - Period radio cassette

 - Excellent luggage space

-This car is powerful, so please take care especially in wet weather otherwise you will end up looking at where you have been rather than where you are going!
+- Whilst relatively sedate, this car is still quite powerful, so please take care especially in wet weather, otherwise you will end up looking at where you have been rather than where you are going!

 Tariffs and Book